minimateria/keizo_portfolio/README.md

 # keizo_portfolio

-Hello!, this repository is a place for my engineering presentation.
+Hello! this repository is a place for my engineering presentation.
 Thank you very much!